ungive/mediaremote-adapter/README.md

 `COMMAND` is a placeholder for one of the commands documented below.

-For the `test` command the `NowPlayingTestClient` must be passed as an additional argument:
+For the `test` command the `NowPlayingTestCMediaRemoteAdapterTestClientlient` must be passed as an additional argument:

 ```
-/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/NowPlayingTestClient test
+/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/MediaRemoteAdapterTestClient test
 ```

 For ease of use you can also always pass the path to the test client:

 ```
-/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/NowPlayingTestClient COMMAND
+/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/MediaRemoteAdapterTestClient COMMAND
 ```

 For more help on available commands read below or omit the `COMMAND` argument.